Philly's slain 'Boy in Box': 66 years later we know his name

 “Many of these men and women aren’t with us anymore, but I feel their souls are standing here at this moment with us,” Fleisher said at the news conference.

-“Now our lad is no longer that boy is in the box.
+“Now our lad is no longer that boy in the box.
 He has a name.”

 Originally buried in a pauper’s grave, the boy’s remains now lie just inside the front gate at Ivy Hill Cemetery, under a weeping cherry tree, and a headstone designates him as “America’s Unknown Child.”
 Services have been held there each year on the anniversary of the boy’s discovery inside the box.